darklight-studios/darklight-nova-core/README.markdown

 So, to create a scoring module:

-1. Create package **undecided.package.name**
-2. Create a subclass of com.ijg.darklight.sdk.core.ScoreModule with a valid module name
+1. Create a subclass of com.ijg.darklight.sdk.core.ScoreModule with a valid module name, in the com.darklight.core.scoring package
-3. Write the your issue declarations at the top of the class
+2. Write the your issue declarations at the top of the class
-4. In your constructor you should add all of your issues to the issues ArrayList by simply calling issues.add(<issueName>)
+3. In your constructor you should add all of your issues to the issues ArrayList by simply calling issues.add(<issueName>)
-5. Write methods to check if issues have been fixed or not
+4. Write methods to check if issues have been fixed or not
-6. Write your check method using the methods you wrote above (see below, issue1IsFixed() is an example method written in step 6)
+5. Write your check method using the methods you wrote above (see below, issue1IsFixed() is an example method written in step 4)
 ```
 public ArrayList<Issue> check() {
 	if (issue1IsFixed()) {